Back to Rent vs Buy Hub

 HOA fees are also more common in condo and townhouse markets, which are a larger share of the inventory in many cities.
 HOA fees behave like permanent rent, they never go away or decrease, and generally increase over time.
 In practical terms, they are a recurring cost that does not build equity and should be included in any comparison.

-When Renting Is Better in California
+The Case for Staying Flexible: When Renting Wins in California

 Renting tends to be the financially superior choice in these California situations.